-From 1992-2006, silicone implants were banned for use in cosmetic breast surgery.
-During that time, literally millions of breast implants were placed in women with very good results.
-However, as time elapses, many of these saline implants will either leak or get hard (fancy medical term is “capsule” formation).
-Breast implant deflation is not a reflection of poor technique by the surgeon, but rather the natural history of breast implants.
+Breast Implant Deflation is not a reflection of poor technique by the surgeon, but rather the natural history of breast implants.
 Those implants that were placed above the muscle, in a sub glandular position, are more likely to have these complications, than those placed below the muscle.
 However, given enough time all implants will eventually get hard or deflate.

-If the problem is significant hardness (grade 3 or 4 capsule formation), I will remove most or all of the capsule and then will usually recommend a silicone implant – sometimes a textured implant and sometimes one of the newer shaped, textured implants which have recently been approved.
-Sometimes, I will need to adjust the size of the breast pocket, if it has stretched or if a new implant size is selected which is different to from the original breast implant.
+If the problem is significant hardness (grade 3 or 4 capsule formation), Dr. Berman will remove most or all of the capsule and then will usually recommend a silicone implant Sometimes, the size of the breast pocket will need to be adjusted if it has stretched or if a new implant size is selected which is different from the original breast implant.

-I often like to use the Inplant funnel (I have obtained a certification to use them) which allows for a smaller incision.
+Dr. Berman often likes to use the implant funnel (in which he has received certification) which allows for a smaller incision.

 If the original implant was placed in the submuscular location, frequently this second operation is much less uncomfortable since the muscle has already been stretched to accommodate for the new implant.

 The surgical time will vary depending on how easy it is to remove the capsule.
 Generally patients should be able to return to work in 3-5 days.
 You can begin to exercise from between 1-2 weeks.
 This will however be discussed with you after your surgery.